 - The type of industry you work in – the risk profile varies enormously between types of business.

-- The location of your business – home office, shared office space, large premises.
+- The location of your business – home office, shared office space, or large premises.
 It all depends on your profile.

-- How much cover you have chosen – typically £5m or £10m.
+- How much cover have you chosen – typically £5m or £10m.

-- Your past claims record – you are viewed as a higher risk if claims have been made against you.
+- Your past claims record: You are viewed as a higher risk if claims have been made against you.

 Things to look out for when comparing quotes